 For further information go to Facebook's privacy statement at: https://www.facebook.com/policy.php

-The data generated by etracker on our behalf are processed and saved solely in Germany and are thus subject to strict German and European data privacy laws and standards. etracker has been independently audited and certified in this regard and was awarded the data privacy quality seal "ePrivacyseal".
+The data generated by etracker is processed and stored by etracker on our behalf exclusively in Germany and is thus subject to strict German and European data protection laws and standards.
+In this respect, etracker has been independently audited, certified and awarded a privacy seal.